 GERD can sometimes lead to Barrett’s esophagus, a condition in which tissue that is similar to the lining of your intestine replaces the tissue lining your esophagus.
 A small number of people with Barrett’s esophagus develop a type of cancer called esophageal adenocarcinoma.

 Some people with GERD develop complications outside the esophagus, in the mouth, throat, or lungs.
 These complications may include

 - laryngitis—inflammation of your voice box that can cause you to lose your voice for a short time

 What are the symptoms of GER and GERD?

-The most common symptom of gastroesophageal reflux disease (GERD) is regular heartburn, a painful, burning feeling in the middle of your chest, behind your breastbone, and in the middle of your abdomen.
-Not all adults with GERD have heartburn.
+- heartburn, a painful, burning feeling in the middle of your chest, behind your breastbone, rising from the lower tip of your breastbone toward your throat

 What causes GER and GERD?

 GERD may develop if your lower esophageal sphincter becomes weak or relaxes when it shouldn’t.
 Factors that may affect the lower esophageal sphincter and lead to GERD include